-G.10.1.1.
-NSSCAS Chemistry, NSSCAS Physics/Biology/Computer Science & NSSCO Mathematics This option caters for students that have NSSCAS Chemistry and NSSCAS Physics/Biology/Computer Science, but not Mathematics that wishes to pursue a career in Chemistry.
+F.3.6.1.1.
+NSSCAS Chemistry, NSSCAS Physics/Biology/Computer Science & NSSCO Mathematics

+This option caters for students that have NSSCAS Chemistry and NSSCAS Physics or Biology or Computer Science, but not Mathematics.
+However, they wish to pursue a career in Chemistry because they meet all other requirements.
+Thus, these students will enrol for the following modules on the extended mode: